alexjames/alexsmemorypalace/lifeskills/driving.md

 Dedicated right turn lane, you can go without stopping even if red, as long as not prohibited by traffic sign or there are pedestrians you need to yield for.

-Left Turn
+**Left Turn**
-(1) Enter left turn lane.
+1. Enter left turn lane.
 Keep wheels straight.
-(2) Figure out where exactly the left-most lane will be after the turn by looking at lane markings.
+2. Figure out where exactly the left-most lane will be after the turn by looking at lane markings.
 Aim for that lane.
-(3) If the turn is unprotected, yield to all oncoming traffic going straight or taking a right.
+3. If the turn is unprotected, yield to all oncoming traffic going straight or taking a right.
 They have right of way.
-If the light turns red however AND you're in the intersection, you have right of way (because oncoming traffic for straight and right turn have a red now).
+4. If the light turns red however AND you're in the intersection, you have right of way (because oncoming traffic for opposite side and right turn have a red now).
 Turn.
-Turn left on red only from one-way street to another one-way street.
+5. Turn left on red only from one-way street to another one-way street.

-Emergency situations -
+**Emergency situations**
-Accelerator stuck - put on neutral, use hand brake
+ * Accelerator stuck: put on neutral, use hand brake